2004 Pitcairn Islands sexual assault trial: Timeline of the trial

 Public prosecutor Simon Moore rejected this defence, charging that Christian had exploited their ten-year age gap and his superior physical strength for his own advantage.
 While admitting that for a girl to have a crush on an older man was nothing out of the ordinary, and that there were few unattached young men available, Moore maintained that Christian had taken advantage of the girl's naivety, ignorance, and innocence.
 "He flattered her, he played her and he lured her into situations where he could do as he wished," Moore said.
-He added that, after reading a leaflet about sexual harassment distributed by Constable Cox, the girl had realized that Christian's treatment of her was unacceptable.
+He added that, after reading a leaflet about sexual harassment distributed by Constable Cox, the girl had realised that Christian's treatment of her was unacceptable.
 The court was told that during the period in question, Christian had two girlfriends of legal age.
 One was a pest control officer who came to Pitcairn to rid the island of rats.